woocommerce/woocommerce-gateway-stripe/tests/manual/manual-tests.md

 ## Enable the Stripe Gateway Test Mode

 To be able to use and test Stripe, you need to enable Stripe and set required settings.

-### Go to WooCommerce > Settings > Checkout
+### Go to WooCommerce > Settings > Payments

-I see Stripe, Stripe Bancontact, Stripe SOFORT, Stripe Giropay, Stripe iDeal, Stripe P24, Stripe Alipay and Stripe SEPA Direct Debit submenus.
+I see Stripe, Stripe Bancontact, Stripe SOFORT, Stripe Giropay, Stripe iDeal, Stripe P24, Stripe Alipay and Stripe SEPA Direct Debit, Stripe EPS, Stripe Multibanco Methods listed.

-### Click Stripe submenu
+### Click into Stripe via Manage button

 I see settings form.

 ### Click Enable Stripe Checkbox

-### Fill the Test Publishable Key text field
+1. Fill the Test Publishable Key text field

-### Fill the Test Secret Key text field
+2. Fill the Test Secret Key text field

 ### Click Save changes button at the bottom